Free Democratic Movement

 The Free Democratic Movement (FDM) is the newest of the three political parties in Bermuda.
 It was founded by former Progressive Labour Party leader Marc Bean in September 2020 to contest the 2020 Bermudian general election on October 1, 2020.
 It fielded 14 candidates for the 36-seat legislature, winning no seats and placing second in 4 races, with 5% of the vote.
-The party has had no publicised activity since the 2020 election.

 Policies

 Bean identifies as a classical liberal.